zhong-yy/GraAda3D/Readme.md

 ### 3.3 Inversion using L1-norm regularization

 1. Enter `L1_inv_gz` folder,  open **config_inversion**, and compare it with the one in `Inv_gz` folder.
-Line 14 in **config_inversion** contains 2 parameters about Lp-norm inversion.
+See Line 14 in **config_inversion**, it contains 2 parameters about Lp-norm inversion.
 The first parameter is the "p" of Lp-norm, the second parameter is a small value which is used to avoid singularity.
+In the file `L1_inv_gz/config_inversion`, line 14, p=1, which means L1-norm regularization is used here.
 2. Run the inversion

 ```